daDr-DJ/16647-Ftc-TeamCode/README.md

 TeamCode for Trivium Undefined's Robot throuought each season.

+**Installation**
+-After downloading you can copy and paste the extracted folder into the FTC SDK

+**Credit**
-Repository created by Me.
+-Repository created by Me.

-Code written by Max , Christian and I.
+-Code written by Max, Christian and I.

+**MUST DO!!**
-If you download our code plz give us credit in comments or any other way.
+-If you download our code plz give us credit in comments or any other way.